Thérèse Casgrain: Assessment

 It was during her period as a candidate with the CCF and the Parti social démocratique du Québec, that Casgrain acquired the reputation of a "pearl-necklace leftist."
 Always impeccably dressed and coiffed, with elegant hats, she would make speeches to workers, encouraging them to make their demands known to their employers in companies and mines - companies of which she was often a share-holder, with shares inherited from her businessman father.

 Those who knew her said that she was not one to consult with others or to follow the rules, and could be exhausting to work with.
 However, she always seemed to know who to call on the telephone to obtain the goal she was working towards.
 She was known above all for her tenacity in working for women's causes.
-By the end of her life she was well-known, respected, but sadly alone in solitude.
+By the end of her life she was well-known, respected, and living with her daughter.